bchallenor/todo.txt-slice/README.md

 - _future_ opens tasks with a start date (`t:<date>`) in the future (compatible with the [future-tasks](https://github.com/ginatrapani/todo.txt-cli/wiki/Todo.sh-Add-on-Directory#future-tasks) plugin)
 - _review_ opens tasks that need reviewing, based on their age and priority

-Slice works best if your `EDITOR` has a plugin for the `todo.txt` format.
+Slice works best if your `$EDITOR` has a plugin for the `todo.txt` format.
 For example, in Vim you can use [todo.txt-vim](https://github.com/freitass/todo.txt-vim).

 Example